geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-25/meeting-transcript.md

 I mean, that sounds much better than what we have now.

 ##### **Geohot** [[00:08:09](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=489)]
 Yeah.
 I mean, it keeps them in order, right?
-Like, there's...
+Like, there's..
 I started looking at all the opt-ops.
-And, like, every opt-op is basically just...
+And, like, every opt-op is basically just..
 Except for swap.
-Is doing some form of...
+Is doing some form of..

 ##### **Geohot** [[00:08:22](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=502)]
-Like...
+Like..

 ##### **Chenyu** [[00:08:24](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=504)]
 Pull some number and create a new axis.
 And put those numbers in that axis.

 ##### **Geohot** [[00:08:31](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=511)]
 Yeah.
-But you can...
+But you can..
 So, the axis comes from an existing axis.
 So, you can just pull off the existing axis.
 If you're doing bottom, it'll just go to the right.
 If you're doing top, it'll go to the left.
 And then, like, your things will stay in order, mostly.

 ##### **Chenyu** [[00:08:44](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=524)]
 Wait, you want to do to the left?